MaksimGSRB/Savorapoll/HowTo.md

 ### 2.3 Obtaining and Applying a Domain

-- Obviously we do not want people to get onto our website via the IPv4 address
-- Obtaining a custom domain is quite a smooth and simple process
 - decided to use NameCheap for getting custom domain name
 - managed to purchase savorapoll.com
 - Expires 20/04/2026